moh3a/dyn/win_32/mlw/README.md

 msf6 exploit(multi/handler) > run -j
 ```

-- build and run the `win32_pi.c` with the process ID as an argument
+- build and run the `pi.c` with the process ID as an argument
 - on the linux shell, you should see:

 ```txt